 - If you are on academic probation, Pass (P) grades do not help raise GPA.

 - It is unclear how P/N grades are going to work for graduate and professional school applications.
 Many graduate schools and professional schools, such as law and medical schools, might calculate applicant undergraduate GPA themselves, converting a grade of P to a 2.0.
 Some do not.
 If you are thinking about applying to graduate or professional school, check with the graduate school where you are applying to see how they will handle P/N grades.

 - P/N grades are historically difficult to transfer.
 If for some reason you are planning to transfer, check with the institution where you are transferring to confirm if it will accept these credits.

 - The process for opting to take a P/N is up to you as the student.
 The default setting for your faculty and the Registrar is that you are accepting the letter grade.
 You will need to opt-in to the P/N grade.

-One grades are posted at the end of the semester, contact me if you have questions or would like additional information as you make your decision.
-You’ll receive information at that time about how to take advantage of the P/N option, and this information will remain available online for you from until after the deadline has passed.
+Once grades are posted at the end of the semester, contact me if you have questions or would like additional information as you make your decision.
+You’ll receive information at that time about how to take advantage of the P/N option, and this information will remain available online for you until after the deadline has passed.

 I’m Jonas Prida, Assistant Provost, and you can contact me at email@example.com.